-- The district monitors all Internet communications, Internet usage and patterns of Internet usage.
+• The district monitors all Internet communications, Internet usage and patterns of Internet usage.
 Students have no right of privacy to any Internet communications or other electronic files.
 The computer system is owned by the school district.
-As with any school property, any electronic files on the system are subject to search and inspection at any time. - The school district uses a technology protection measure that blocks access to some Internet sites that are not in accordance with the policy of the school district. - Standard use of the Internet utilizes a proxy server-based filter that screens for non-curriculum related pages. - Due to the nature of filtering technology, the filter may at times filter pages that are appropriate for student research.
-The system administrator may override the technology protection measure for the student to access a site with legitimate educational value that is wrongly blocked. - The school district staff will monitor students' use of the Internet through direct supervision and by monitoring Internet use history to ensure enforcement of the policy. - Consequences for Violation of this Policy - Access to the school's computer system and to the Internet is a privilege, not a right.
-Any violation of school policy and rules may result in: - Loss of computer privileges; - Short-term suspension; - Long-term suspension or expulsion in accordance with the Nebraska Student Discipline Act: and - Other discipline as school administration and the school board deem appropriate. - Students who use school computer systems without permission and for non-school purposes may be guilty of a criminal violation and will be prosecuted. - 4.
-Students are not given hallway passes, restroom passes or telephone passes to leave a classroom unless special circumstances arise. - 5.
+As with any school property, any electronic files on the system are subject to search and inspection at any time.

+• The school district uses a technology protection measure that blocks access to some Internet sites that are not in accordance with the policy of the school district.
+Standard use of the Internet utilizes a proxy server-based filter that screens for non-curriculum related pages.

+• Due to the nature of filtering technology, the filter may at times filter pages that are appropriate for student research.
+The system administrator may override the technology protection measure for the student to access a site with legitimate educational value that is wrongly blocked.

+• The school district staff will monitor students' use of the Internet through direct supervision and by monitoring Internet use history to ensure enforcement of the policy.

+Consequences for Violation of this Policy

+• Access to the school's computer system and to the Internet is a privilege, not a right.
+Any violation of school policy and rules may result in:

+- Loss of computer privileges; - Short-term suspension;

+• Long-term suspension or expulsion in accordance with the Nebraska Student Discipline Act; and

+• Other discipline as school administration and the school board deem appropriate.

+• Students who use school computer systems without permission and for non-school purposes may be guilty of a criminal violation and will be prosecuted.

+- 4. Students are not given hallway passes, restroom passes or telephone passes to leave a classroom unless special circumstances arise.
+Students are not given passes the first ten minutes and the last ten minutes of class. - 5.
 Students in the hallway during class time must have a pass with them. - 6.
 Food, candy and drinks are allowed in the classroom (at teachers' discretion) and hallways.
 Sack lunches are the only "outside" food allowed to be consumed during lunch.
-No "fast food" is allowed to be delivered.
+No "fast food" is allowed to be delivered unless approved in advance by administration.
 Containers, such as water or juice bottles, that have been previously opened and brought into the building are subject to search. - 7.
 Students are expected to bring all books and necessary materials to class. - 8.
 Assignments for all classes are due as assigned by the teacher. - 9.
 At the end of each period, the teacher dismisses the students.
-Students are not to begin to pack up or leave the class until the dismissal bell has rung and the teacher has dismissed the class.
+Students are not to begin to pack up or leave the class until the dismissal bell rang and the teacher has dismissed the class. - 10.
+Special classes such as industrial technology, agriculture, art, physical education, computers and other lab based classes will have other safety or clean-up rules that will be explained to you by the teacher which must be followed.